 -

-Jude Bugeja – Lived Experience Excellence Award
+Jude Bugeja: Lived Experience Excellence Award

-This category is open to any individual or group who through their lived or living experience with mental illness demonstrates a significant contribution to improving the lives of people with mental illness and thier families and/or carers.
+This category is open to any individual or group who through their lived or living experience with mental illness demonstrates a significant contribution to improving the lives of people with mental illness and their families and/or carers.

 Evaluation criteria:

-- Enhances the quality of life, supports, and/or services for people with a mental illness in Queensland.
+- Enhances the quality of life, supports and/or services for people with a mental illness in Queensland.

 - Promotes social justice and raises mental health awareness in the community.